oddin-ai/oddin-documentation/projects-docs/getting-started/for-advertisers.md

 ![Post Signup](/img/Oddin-post-signup-new.jpg)

-### Selecting & funding Your OddinBuzz Plan
+### Selecting & funding Your Monthly Platform Plan

 **Plan Selection**

-- Upon completing your profile, you will be directed to the OddinBuzz plan selection page within your dashboard.
+- Upon completing your profile, you will be directed to the Monthly Platform Plan selection page within your dashboard.
 - Select and confirm the plan most suitable for your needs.

 ![OddinBuzz Plans](/img/Oddinbuzz-plans-post-signup.jpg)